KONSTANTINDEV1/CC-ART-MAIN/README.md

 2. Hero image on landing page does not scale to vieport in desktop view with relevant image.
  - Mobile view image is fine for this.
+ - Make welcome text on landing page responsive with hero image

 PAGES/SECTIONS TO CURRENTLY FINISH: